Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals: Introduction

 The rest of the paper is organised as follows.
 In Section~\ref{sec:Ldg}, we introduce a generalised Landau-de Gennes type free energy for BCN systems.
 In Section~\ref{sec:phasetransitions}, we study phase transitions in spatially homogeneous BCN samples, with and without external fields, in 2D and 3D.
 Notably, we find two phase transitions in spatially homogeneous 3D BCN samples driven by increasing GS-ES coupling strength, at high temperatures.
 The GS-ES coupling strength is measured in terms of a parameter $\gamma$.
-If $\gamma=0$, then $S_g = S_c=0$ for spatially homogeneous samples at high temperatures (defined by $A>0$ in \ref{eq:F}).
+If $\gamma=0$, then $S_g = S_c=0$ for spatially homogeneous samples at high temperatures (defined by $A>0$ in (\ref{eq:F})).
 As $\gamma$ increases, the energy minimisers have positive values of $S_g$ and $S_c$ even for high temperatures.
 At a fixed high temperature, increasing $\gamma$ has a strong ordering effect that counteracts the disordering effects of high temperature.
 This is analogous to the nematic-paranematic phase transition and the paranematic-isotropic phase transition with increasing temperature, at fixed $\gamma$, as reported in \cite{madhusudana2017two}.
 The external fields typically boost the values of $S_g$ and $S_c$, shift the bifurcation points and we lose the paranematic-isotropic phase transition.
 Given that the values of $S_g$ and $S_c$ are very small in the paranematic phase, it is unclear if the paranematic phase would be distinguishable from the conventional isotropic phase in experiments.
 In Section~\ref{sc:square}, we study solution landscapes of confined BCN systems on a square domain with Dirichlet boundary conditions for $\Q_g$ and $\Q_c$.
 This is a benchmark well-studied example for conventional nematics; see the papers \cite{yin2020construction, luomultistability2012, kusumaatmaja2015}.
-A solution landscape describes a connected family of critical points of the generalised free energy for this model problem, tracing the pathways from the unstable saddle points to the stable energy minimisers.
-Of course, the unstable saddle points can play a crucial role in the system dynamics and the selection of the energy minimiser.
-The GS-ES coupling term can stabilise symmetric structures and new ordered profiles at high temperatures.
-We study the interplay between domain size, temperature, the GS-ES coupling and in some cases, external field strength on the solution landscapes.
+A solution landscape is a network of critical points of the free‑energy surface, revealing possible pathways between the different stable solutions and unstable saddle points of the free energy.
+The unstable saddle points play a crucial role in the system dynamics.
+We study the interplay between domain size, temperature, the GS-ES coupling and external field strength on the energy minimisers and the associated solution landscapes.
 We recover some familiar $\Q_g$ profiles from the studies on conventional nematics, some new $\Q_g$ profiles tailored by the additional physics in this model, co-aligned $(\Q_g, \Q_c)$ profiles with co-aligned GS and ES directors and antagonistic $(\Q_g, \Q_c)$-profiles with mutually perpendicular GS and ES directors.
 Our simple examples illustrate the tremendous potential of tuning model parameters to get exotic morphologies, some of which could lead to macroscopic biaxiality e.g., the antagonistic $(\Q_g, \Q_c)$ profiles.
 We conclude with a discussion of the limitations of the model and future improvements in Section~\ref{sec:conclusions}.